kentcb/humanizer/doc/units_of_measurement.md

 final weight = (area.squareMeters * Rational.fromInt(90)).kilograms();
 ```

-> NOTE: future versions of Humanizer may allow more seamless transition between dimensioned and dimensionless values.
+> NOTE: future versions of Humanizer may allow more seamless transition between dimensional and dimensionless values.
 For example, multiplying two `Length` values to yield an `Area`, or dividing a `Length` by another `Length` to yield a `Quantity`.
 The main challenge with achieving this is the lack of method/operator overloading in Dart.

 ### Rated Values